peilingjiang/blog-jpl/content/posts/f20/new-realities/rc-cont.md

 ![Possible Interactions](/new-realities/rc-cont/status.webp)

 The interaction can be divided into two parts: augmented and normal.
 The **augmented labels** tell the user the purchasing (or other) states of the objects and act as **_entry points_** for further interactions.
-They can be divided into 4 stages: **Recently bought** labels and **Bought a while ago** labels tell you when you bought the item and you can quickly re-buy with a click, **Not recognized** labels enable you to search and add the item into the database so that you can interact with it as the recorded ones, **Just bought** labels tell you how long you need to wait for an item you just ordered.
-The text is extremely simplified for a comfort AR experience.
+Here the "re-buy" status can be divided into 4 stages: **Recently bought** labels and **Bought a while ago** labels tell you when you bought the item and you can quickly re-buy with a click, **Not recognized** labels enable you to search and add the item into the database so that you can interact with it as the recorded ones, **Just bought** labels tell you how long you need to wait for an item you just ordered.
+The text is simplified for a comfort AR experience.

 ### Prototype